Jaay7/summer-project/README.md

 - For Frontend:

-1. First navigate to the backend directory:
+1. First navigate to the frontend directory:

 `cd frontend`